PaddlePaddle/PARL/README.md

    1.  define a forward model which is critic_model is this example
    2.  a. to build a DQN algorithm, just pass the critic_model to `DQN`
        b. to build a DDQN algorithm, just replace DQN in following line with DDQN
-   3.  define the I/O part in your AtariAgent so that it could update the algorithm based on the interactive data
+   3.  define the I/O part in AtariAgent so that it could update the algorithm based on the interactive data
 """

 critic_model = CriticModel(act_dim=2)